-Dr. Selin Yildiz Nielsen, co-founder and president of Glocally Connected has worked in international education for the last 20 years as a director, professor, coordinator, manager, teacher and consultant.
-Her work with refugees started in Iowa International Center, a non-profit organization dedicated into making the immigrant and refugees’ lives easier.
-With grants from Mason City Human Rights Commission and Housing and Urban Development, she has lead research that made an impact in the refugees’ lives.
-Dr. Nielsen later on has lead projects providing educational assistance to teachers in Syrian refugee camps in Southeast Turkey during her time as a visiting professor there.
-Her work carried out in four camps and included training in cross-cultural integration, conflict, and trauma management.
-She has also presented in conferences and invited talks about refugee education in the United States and the world.
-Throughout her career, she has published articles and book chapters related to international education.
-Her latest work ‘Host Country Citizens’ Attitudes towards refugees and the public policies that shape them’ is still in process.
+Dr. Selin Yildiz Nielsen, Co-founder and President of Glocally Connected, has worked in international education for the last 20 years as a director, professor, coordinator, manager, instructor, and consultant.
+She has taught undergraduate and postgraduate courses in California, Iowa, Washington D.C., and the Republic of Turkey.
+Dr. Nielsen’s work with refugees started with the Iowa International Center, a non-profit organization dedicated to facilitating migrant and refugee integration.
+She has also lead projects providing educational assistance to teachers in Syrian refugee camps in Southeast Turkey during her time as a visiting professor in the region.
+Her work was carried out in four camps and included training in cross-cultural integration and conflict and trauma management.

-Sherry MacKay, co-founder and director of Glocally Connected, comes to the organization with over 20 years in the ESL (English as a Second Language) field.
-During her teaching career, she taught refugees in Toronto, Canada and international students at the University of California Riverside Extension (UCX).
-She is an Assistant Professor for an online MA in TESOL program at Westcliff University in California.
-During her career, she has also held leadership positions with UCR Extension, as Academic Coordinator for Special Programs and developed and taught numerous programs for international teachers.
+Sherry MacKay, Co-founder and Director of Glocally Connected, comes to the organization with over 20 years in the ESL (English as a Second Language) field.
+During her teaching career, she taught refugees in Toronto, Canada and international students at the University of California, Riverside Extension (UCX).
+During her career, she has also held leadership positions with the UCR Extension as the Academic Coordinator for Special Programs, where she developed and taught numerous programs for international teachers.

 She reconnected with the refugee community while working with the Refugee Well-Being Project (RWP) at the University of New Mexico (UNM) in Albuquerque, New Mexico.
 The program brings together newly arrived refugees and university students.
 There she supported the university students and, in particular, helped them teach English to their refugee partners and connect the refugees with local English programs.
 She also assisted in facilitating cultural exchange learning circles.
 The United Voices for Refugee Rights (UVRR) formed to address the lack of support and move to change current policies.

-Phong Au-Hong, a fourth year undergraduate student of Entomology at the University of California, Riverside, serves currently as Glocally Connected’s Project Management Director.
-As the director, he has organized a UCR student-led course on forced migration to raise awareness of global and local issues affecting the refugee community.
-Phong’s current research project with UCR School of Medicine examines structural barriers to health care access among low-income, immigrant families who utilizes free health clinics.
+Phong Au-Hong, a recent graduate of the University of California, Riverside in Entomology, served as Glocally Connected’s Project Management Director.
+As the director, he organized a UCR student-led course on forced migration to raise awareness of global and local issues affecting the refugee community.
+Phong’s research project with UCR School of Medicine examined structural barriers to health care access among low-income immigrant families who utilize free health clinics.